 In this 5-week course, we will quickly cover various topics in accounting.
 It is vital to come to class prepared for the lecture.
 A lecture outline will be made available to you prior to class using Canvas to facilitate note taking.
 I will work through the example questions in class and provide opportunities for students to complete problems in groups; however, students are responsible for documenting the solutions.
 Students are responsible for obtaining their own copy of the lecture notes.
 The lecture notes are intended to supplement the textbook material.
 Further, I expect students to come to the lecture prepared for the lecture by reviewing the textbook and notes prior to class.
 Please refer to the schedule below for the chapters covered in the course.
-It is suggested that laptops not be used for note taking in class as research shows writing rather typing is highly correlated with memory.i
+It is suggested that laptops not be used for note taking in class as research shows writing rather typing is highly correlated with memory.

 Students are encouraged to work together to resolve questions about the material.
 Students are encouraged to communicate with other students and/or email, call, comment on discussion boards, or tweet questions to me.
 I strongly encourage students to ask questions as soon as the material becomes unclear.
 My official office hours are listed above, and I am also available to meet outside of class hours by appointment only.
-Office hours will take place in person, and an option to attend via Zoom is available.
+Office hours will take place via Zoom is available.
 Zoom recordings of office hours will be made available on Canvas.
-Students attending office hours in person will have priority over those on the webcast; however, students on the webcast can submit questions, and I will answer as many questions as time allows.